18F/18f.gsa.gov/_join/index.md

 #### Security clearance documents

 All government positions require some kind of background check.
 Most roles at 18F require a public trust position clearance, which is more thorough than most private-sector background checks but not as intensive as a higher government security clearance.
-The clearance process adds some time and forms to the hiring process, but GSA's human resources team will guide you through it.
+The clearance process adds some time and forms to the hiring process, but the GSA Human Resources team will guide you through it.

 It can be helpful to start pulling some documents together in advance.
 The forms you can expect to complete include: